 The programme addresses the gaps in phonics knowledge by drawing students’ attention to the make-up of words as they break up the target word.

 ‘In very simple terms, Toe By Toe gives people with reading difficulties the ability to read’ is the statement according to their website.

 Toe By Toe is a decoding book; it is widely recognized that the inability to ‘decode’ text is the main barrier to fluent reading.
-Children who struggle to read fluently have difficulty in reading unfamiliar words confidently and accurately.
+Students who struggle to read fluently have difficulty in reading unfamiliar words confidently and accurately.
 Toe by Toe enables students learn to convert letters (or groups of letters – words) into the appropriate sounds.